EventSaucePHP/EventSauce/docs/docs/testing/index.md

 to follow the TDD approach.
 Creating tests (and the required events) often gives very usable insights when modeling your application.

+### Create your own tooling!

+Although EventSauce ships with its own set of test tooling, you're encouraged to create your own.
+Every domain is different.
+Analyse your workflow and optimize common cases.
+Tackling a problem over and over?
+Try creating tooling for it!

 ## 1. Create a base test case for your aggregate.

 It's advised to create a base test for your aggregate.
 This base class sets up the defaults